sooryanivedhaashokan/Quick-Trip-planning-Assistant/README.md

 How to Test:

     cd mysite
-    Run the executable file "./test"
+    Run the executable file "./test" (if not open this file and run each command individually) Then start the server by clicking the link on the terminal
+    Example:
+        Starting development server at http://127.0.0.1:8000/

 How this works: